Underrout/smw-project-template/README.md

 That's all you have to do!
 There is nothing problematic about this conflict, it's just a small change you can make if you want to make sure you don't have any conflicts when starting out, which will also help make it more apparent when more conflicts come up as you add more patches and resources.

-## A Note on asar 1.91
+## A Note on Asar

-This template uses asar 1.81 by default, but customized versions of both 32-Bit and 64-Bit asar 1.91 DLLs are included at `callisto/asar` for your convenience.
-To use asar 1.91 instead of asar 1.81, just replace any `asar.dll` you want with the corresponding one from the `callisto/asar/v1.91` folder (make sure you use the correct one, it could be 32-Bit or 64-Bit depending on the tool).
-Note that while Callisto should work fine with asar 1.91, other tools may or may not.
+This template uses Asar 1.91 by default.
+Since 1.91 introduces deprecation warnings for the eventual release of Asar 2.00 and many users find these bothersome or confusing, they can be disabled by default for all patches and modules inserted by Callisto by setting the `disable_deprecation_warnings` configuration variable in `callisto/project.toml` to `true`, which you may find useful.

+If you for some reason require or prefer Asar 1.81, you can grab the `asar.dll` from the `tools/tool_downloader/asar/v1.81/64-bit` folder, copy it and replace the `asar.dll` next to `callisto/callisto.exe` with it.
+Make sure Callisto is not running while you do this or the `asar.dll` won't be overwritable.

 ## More Callisto Information